mohammadsajid007/Animal-Image-Slider/README.md

-# Animal-Image-Slider
+Introduction:
- Animal Image Slider The Animal Image Slider is a visually engaging and interactive project that showcases a collection of animal images in a slider format.
-Utilizing HTML, CSS, and JavaScript, this project allows users to navigate through the images seamlessly, providing a smooth and dynamic user experience.
-This slider is perfect for nature enthusiasts, educational websites, or any platform that aims to highlight the beauty of wildlife.
+The Animal Image Slider is a simple and interactive image slider project built using HTML, CSS, and JavaScript.
+It allows users to browse through a collection of animal images with smooth transitions and responsive design.

+Features:
+Responsive Design: Compatible with various screen sizes.
+Smooth Transitions: Provides an appealing visual effect.
+Navigation Controls: Easy-to-use next and previous buttons.
+Auto-Play Functionality: Automatically cycles through images.

+Technologies Used:
+HTML
+CSS
+JavaScript